API Keys

 Test keys start with

-mgma_sk_test_ and production keys start with mgma_sk_live_Security Best Practices
+sk_test_ and production keys start with sk_live_Security Best Practices

 1. Store Keys Securely

 Never hardcode API keys in your source code.
-Use environment variables:JavaScript
+Use environment variables:Node.js SDK

 2. Use Environment Variables